leeleelee3264/my-hugo-tech-blog/content/post/2022-10-25-effevtive-python-betterway-11-to-15.md

 +++
 title = "[Book] Effective Python (2/10) - List & Dictionary"
 date = "2022-10-25"
 description = "Summary of Effective Python written by Breet Slatkin.
-This chapter covers List and Dictionary.
-In List, sequence slicing, unpacking.
-In Dictionary, get, defaultdict, __missing__." tags = ["Book"]
+In this post, we covers List & Dictionary." tags = ["Book"]
 +++